-The workshop of this year does not include the following study and analysis.
+The workshop does not include the following study and analysis.

-- The interconnection map of WEF Global Risks illustrated in "Human Rights Issues by Sector (v.3)" is not discussed or in the scope of analysis. - "Priorities on the SDGs by Sector" discussed at the fifth workshop is not discussed or in the scope of analysis.
+- The interconnection map of WEF Global Risks illustrated in "Human Rights Issues by Sector (v.3)" is not discussed or in the scope of analysis. - · "Priorities on the SDGs by Sector" is not discussed or in the scope of analysis.